numan98khan/-ig-automator/INTERNAL_FLOW_BUILDER.md

 - If the start node is not a trigger, the template won’t match any inbound trigger.
 - Drafts keep the raw DSL; versions are immutable once published.
 - Trigger info shown to end users comes from the current version’s `triggers`.
-- Compiler currently does not optimize; it simply stores the DSL as `compiled.graph`.
+- Compiler validates and normalizes DSL; warnings are stored on the compiled artifact and errors block publish.

 ## Extending the System